ekardf/ekardf.github.io/_posts/2018-03-01-computer-science-vs-social-science.md

 title: Computational Social Science
 ---

-Just read an article in the ACM Transactions on
+Just read an article in the ACM Transactions on the difference between computer sience and social science and its implications on computational social sciences.

 ## Machine Learning